daisugiland/daisugi/STYLE_GUIDE.md

 ### Acronyms

-  * Use UpperCase for acronyms.
+  * Use Uppercase for acronyms.

     > Names are for readability, not to appease a computer algorithm. [[+]](https://github.com/airbnb/javascript#naming--Acronyms-and-Initialisms)